ArthurClemens/uce-starter-typescript-rollup-postcss/README.md

 When the component doesn't have a sub-DOM tree, its styles can be set from the outside.

-In this setup the HTML loads `theme.css` that contains the CSS Variables that are references by the component CSS.
+In this setup the HTML loads the theme CSS according to the selection from the theme switcher (using [dark-mode-toggle](https://github.com/GoogleChromeLabs/dark-mode-toggle)).
+The theme file contains the CSS Variables that are referenced by the component CSS.

+Note: the theme switcher does not work in IE 11 yet.